amadkayani/amadkayani.github.io/CV.md

 ## Honours and Awards

-Full MSc scholarship recipient, The Aziz Foundation (2019)
+Full MSc scholarship award, The Aziz Foundation (2019)